Sparse Bayesian vector autoregressions in huge dimensions: Simulation Study

 \section{Simulation Study}

 This section aims at comparing the performance of the DL prior with a range of commonly used alternatives.
 We investigate sparse, intermediate, and dense data generating processes (DGPs) where $T \in \{50, 100, 150, 200, 250\}$ and $m \in \{10, 20, 50, 100\}$.
 The probability of an off-diagonal entry to be non-zero is $0.01$, $0.1$, and $0.8$ in each of the respective scenarios.
 In all scenarios, each intercept entry has a $0.1$ probability of being non-zero and all diagonal elements are non-zero with probability $0.8$.
 The non-zero elements are randomly generated from Gaussian distributions roughly tuned to yield stable VARs.
-More concretely, both the mean $\mu_I$ and the standard deviation $\sigma_I$ of the intercept are set to $0.01$, whereas mean and standard deviation of the diagonal ($D$) and the off-diagonal ($O$) elements are chosen as follows: \begin{itemize} \tightlist \item Dense: 80\% offdiagonal density level, and \(\mu_D = \sigma_D = 0.15\) and \(\mu_O = \sigma_O = 0.01\). \item Intermediate: 10\% offdiagonal density level, and \(\mu_D = \sigma_D = 0.15\) and \(\mu_O = \sigma_O = 0.1\). \item Sparse: 1\% offdiagonal density level, and \(\mu_D = \sigma_D = \mu_O = \sigma_O = 0.3\). \end{itemize} Concerning the errors, we use a single factor SV specification.
+More concretely, both the mean $\mu_I$ and the standard deviation $\sigma_I$ of the intercept are set to $0.01$, whereas mean and standard deviation of the diagonal ($D$) and the off-diagonal ($O$) elements are chosen as follows: \begin{itemize} \item Dense: 80\% off-diagonal density level, \(\mu_D = \sigma_D = 0.15\) and \(\mu_O = \sigma_O = 0.01\). \item Intermediate: 10\% off-diagonal density level, \(\mu_D = \sigma_D = 0.15\) and \(\mu_O = \sigma_O = 0.1\). \item Sparse: 1\% off-diagonal density level, \(\mu_D = \sigma_D = \mu_O = \sigma_O = 0.3\). \end{itemize} Concerning the errors, we use a single factor SV specification.
 The factor loadings are generated from $\mathcal{N}(0.001, 0.001^2)$ to roughly match the above scaling.
 The AR(1) processes driving the idiosyncratic log-variances are assumed to have mean $\mu_{\sigma i} = -12$ with persistences $\rho_{\sigma i}$ ranging from $0.85$ to $0.98$ and innovation standard deviations $\varsigma_{\sigma i}$ from $0.3$ to $0.1$.
 The process driving the factor log variance is assumed to be highly persistent with $\rho_{h1} = 0.99$ and $\varsigma_{h1} = 0.1$.
-For each of the $60$ settings, we simulate $10$ data sets.
-For each of these, we run our MCMC algorithm to obtain $2000$ posterior draws after a burn-in of $1000$.
-Consequently, the posterior means are compared to the true values and root mean squared errors are computed.
-Finally, the median of each of these is reported in Table~\ref{tab:simstudy}.
-Alongside the DL prior with weak ($a_{DL} = a = 1/2$) and strong ($a_{DL} = a = 1/K$) shrinkage, we also consider the Normal-Gamma (NG) prior with a single global shrinkage parameter \citep[see][for the exact specification]{huber2016adaptive} and a standard conjugate Minnesota prior with a single shrinkage parameter $a_M$, implemented by using dummy observations.
-For the NG prior we specify the prior on the global shrinkage parameter to induce heavy shrinkage (i.e. by setting both hyperparameters of the Gamma prior equal to $0.01$) and the prior controlling the excess kurtosis $a_{NG}$ is set equal to $1$, corresponding to the Bayesian Lasso \citep[see][]{par-cas:bay}, and $a_{NG}=0.1$.
-The latter choice places significant prior mass around zero but at the same time leads to a heavy tailed marginal prior.
-Finally, we report RMSEs of the OLS estimator (if it exists).